tdwg/ac/docs/termlist.md

 ### 7.11 Region of Interest Vocabulary

 Regions of Interest (ROI) designate specific parts of media items.
 Features within these regions can be taxonomically identified or linked to occurrence records.
+ROI metadata may also be used to generate annotations of the media item or to facilitate display or highlighting of specific parts.

 Currently spatial ROIs are limited to two dimensions and can only be defined by rectangles or arcs (including circles).
 The terms in this group are not repeatable within a single ROI instance, although a media item may be linked to more than one ROI by the `ac:hasROI` property.

  For examples showing how to use these terms, see the <a href="https://github.com/tdwg/ac/blob/master/roi-recipes.md">ROI Recipes</a> page.